Victor Staub: Life

 Staub could play like no one else.
 One morning (I had come in a little early), I saw him arrive calmly, sit down at the keyboard and perform, for himself, without any warning, Liszt's "Feux-Follets" impeccably!
 Staub had memorized the Etudes Transcendantes, Chopin's op.
 10 and 25 Etudes, as well as most of the difficult works of the repertoire.
 Only a handful of pianists could boast of being able to do the same."

 Personal life

 The son of Henri Staub (Zurich 1845 - Paris 1906) and Isabelle Merey (1847–1907), Victor Staub had three sisters: Emma, Béatrice, and Mercedes.
-With his first wife, Blanche Marie de Orelly (1882–1906)not children.
-Victor Staub He then married Marie Marguerite Emilie Baneux (1882–1958) and had a daughter, Odette Blanche Staub (Diana Staub, pianiste (1908–2000).
+His marriage to Blanche Marie de Orelly (1882–1906) produced no children, but with his second wife Marie Marguerite Emilie Baneux (1882–1958) he had a daughter, Odette Blanche Staub (the pianist Diana Staub, 1908–2000).
 Odette was the mother of actor Jean Claudio.

 Victor Staub lived at 27 rue Fourcroy, in Paris, where he also gave private lessons for "professionals, amateurs, and children".
 He died in Paris.